adhihargo/rigging_tools_27/README.md

   - Set the object name's prefix,
   - Set the object's size, position (along the length of bone), and scene layer.

+- **Select Custom Shape**.
+For selected bone, select its custom shape object, if any.
+If the shape's scene layers are turned off, one is turned on.
+If the shape is hidden, it's made visible.

 - **Create Hook Bones**.
 Creates parentless bone for each selected bone, local copy-transformed.
 My primary tool to create a lattice-based deformation with intuitive control.

 - **Display Wire For Skinned Objects**.
 When the active object is an armature, this just displays wireframe for all mesh using the armature through an Armature modifier.
 I use it to aid joint placement, because it's a hassle to switch back-and-forth between mesh and armature just to show wireframe.
 I don't use this too often, though.